Heatwaves to hit China from east to west as almanac's 'big heat' day looms | Science-Environment

 Heatwaves to hit China from east to west as almanac's 'big heat' day looms

-The heat this summer has been described by Chinese weather watchers as extreme, boosting demand for air-conditioning by homes, offices and factories and pushing the load on power grids in more than a dozen provinces to records.
-From June 1 to July 20, parts of the Yellow River and Yangtze River basins - major centres of industry and commerce - were hit by at least 10 high-temperature days more than the norm.
+The heat in China this summer has been described as extreme, boosting demand for air-conditioning by homes, offices and factories and pushing the load on power grids in more than a dozen provinces to records.
+From June 1 to July 20, the Yellow River and Yangtze River basins - major centres of industry and commerce - were hit by at least 10 high-temperature days more than the norm.

-China will suffer the return of more heatwaves over the next 10 days, with high temperatures expected from east to west, meteorologists warned, with some cities issuing the highest level warning on Friday.
+China will suffer the return of more heatwaves over the next 10 days from east to west, with some cities already issuing the highest level warning on Friday.

+"For all of the factories in China and Shanghai we have regulations that need to be followed," said Leo Zhang, president of chemical product maker Sika China.
+"Every year we do things to make the work more comfortable, for example giving workers ice-creams when it gets too hot."

-Zhejiang, as well as parts of Fujian, Guangdong, Hunan, Jiangxi and Chongqing, stand at risk of forest fires in the near term, the ministry also said.
-The heat this summer has been described by Chinese weather watchers as extreme, boosting demand for air-conditioning by homes, offices and factories and pushing the load on power grids in more than a dozen provinces to records.
+Zhejiang, as well as parts of Fujian, Guangdong, Hunan, Jiangxi, and the city of Chongqing, also stand at risk of forest fires in the near term, the ministry said.
+The heat in China this summer has been described as extreme, boosting demand for air-conditioning in homes, offices, and factories and pushing the load on power grids in more than a dozen provinces to record.

-From June 1 to July 20, parts of the Yellow River and Yangtze River basins - major centres of industry and commerce - were hit by at least 10 high-temperature days more than the norm.
-Since June, heatwaves have also scorched other parts of East Asia, Western Europe, North Africa and North America, sparking wildfires in many countries.
+From June 1 to July 20, the Yellow River and Yangtze River basins - major centers of industry and commerce - were hit by at least 10 high-temperature days more than the norm.
+Since June, heatwaves have also scorched other parts of East Asia, Western Europe, North Africa, and North America, sparking wildfires in many countries.

 Scientists caution that climate change will only make heatwaves hotter and more frequent.
 The highest-ever recorded temperature in China is a matter of debate.